Romchela/spreadsheet-engine/README.md

 Program entry point is `int main()` method in `engine.cpp`.
 It runs multiple solutions, calculates the time of execution and compares all the results.
 Four output files are generated for each solution: values of all cells after initial data load, values after all cell modifications with a small total dependency count, values after all medium modifications and after all large modifications.

+One of the solution uses lock-free queue implementation from https://github.com/cameron314/concurrentqueue

 ### Tests